 Now is a great time to talk with your advisor and the charity you have in mind.
 To be eligible for a charitable deduction for a tax year, donations of stock need to be received by the end of the calendar year.

 For more information, please contact Lesley Heighway, President & CEO, at 705-743-2121, ext.
 3859 or send her an email.

 Dr. Fady Abdelsayed is an Interventional Radiologist at PRHC.
 We asked him to tell us about interventional radiology, known as “the best kept secret in medicine,” and how an upgrade and expansion to PRHC’s IR facilities will improve care for thousands of patients in our region…

 In interventional radiology we use real-time imaging – radiology – to find and correct, or intervene in, health conditions.
 We use CT scans, fluoroscopy or ultrasound to steer needles, guidewires and catheters into tiny incisions in the skin or through blood vessels to perform a procedure.

-IR is becoming integral to patient care.
+Interventional radiology is becoming integral to patient care.
 We use it during scheduled procedures and in emergencies.
 It’s helpful for a wide range of health conditions and patients.
-If a patient has an infection, we might use IR to drain it.
-With cancer, we might use IR to do a biopsy.
-Bleeding – we might use IR to stop the hemorrhage.
-And if surgery is too high-risk for a patient, interventional radiology could be a safer, faster option.
+If a patient has an infection, we might use interventional radiology to drain it.
+With cancer, we might use it to do a biopsy.
+Bleeding – we might use interventional radiology to stop the hemorrhage.
+And if surgery is too high-risk for a patient, this kind of procedure could be a safer, faster option.
 Some days, no two procedures are the same or an everyday procedure needs a new ‘twist’ to get the best result for that patient.

 How does interventional radiology support great patient care at PRHC?